flamoedo/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The are some problems with the detection, were some times, it canot distinguish the car in some light situations.
+So it´s need a much bigger image data-base to train the detector.

+The other problem I've found was the estabilization of the bounding boxes, that try to wobling arround.
+I work arround it holding the last seccond of frames (60 frames) and calculate the average.